Opt-In Guide for SMS and Call Campaigns with Best Practices

-- Get permission via email.
+- Ask for permission via email.

-Examples of Opt-In Wording for Informational Campaigns
+What Are Examples of Opt-In Wording for Informational Campaigns?

-“▢ By checking this box, you are allowing (Company Name) to send you automated text messages and calls to the phone number you have provided.”
+“▢ By checking this box you are allowing (Company Name) to send you automated text messages and calls to the phone number you have provided.”

 “I authorize (Company Name) to send automated calls and text messages to this cell

 “Use this phone number to send me automated text and call notifications: _______________”